xtie97/seq2seq_no_trainer/README.md

 Make sure you have the necessary dependencies installed before running the command.

-Adjust any parameters or options in the predict_seq2seq.py file to suit your specific inference requirements.
+Adjust any parameters in the predict_seq2seq.py file to suit your specific inference requirements.
+Feel free to In particular, pay attention to the `model.generate()` function where the generation of sequences takes place.